nomad-coe/nomad/docs/howto/oasis/plugins_install.md

-# How to mount a plugin into a NOMAD Oasis
+# How to install plugins into a NOMAD Oasis

-[Plugins](../customization/plugins.md#register-your-plugin) allow the customization of a NOMAD deployment in terms of which parsers, schemas, and normalizers are included or excluded.
+[Plugins](../plugins/plugins.md) allow the customization of a NOMAD deployment in terms of which apps, normalizers, parsers and schema packages are available.
+In the following we will show to how to install plugins into a NOMAD Oasis.

-In the following we will show to how to mount specific plugins in a NOMAD Oasis.
+## Option 1: Mount the plugin code

 The NOMAD docker image adds the folder `/app/plugins` to the `PYTHONPATH`.
-You simply have to add the *plugin metadata* to your Oasis' `nomad.yaml` and mount your code into the `/app/plugins` directory via the volumes section of the `app` and `worker` services in your `docker-compose.yaml`.
+This means that you can mount your code into the `/app/plugins` directory via the volumes section of the `app` and `worker` services in your `docker-compose.yaml`.

 For example, you can do this by adding an extension to the `docker-compose.yaml`, e.g. a file called `docker-compose.plugins.yaml`.
-Assuming you cloned the example plugins above into the Oasis folder as `./nomad-schema-plugin-example`, `./nomad-parser-plugin-example` and `./nomad-normalizer-plugin-example`, your `docker-compose.plugins.yaml` should look like this:
+Assuming you have cloned three plugins into the Oasis folder as `./nomad-schema-plugin-example`, `./nomad-parser-plugin-example` and `./nomad-normalizer-plugin-example`, your `docker-compose.plugins.yaml` should look like this:

 ```yaml